luisduenas/gatsby-blog/content/blog/20190108_introduction-to-vs-code-part-i/index.md

 ---
 image: "/img/vscode.jpg"
 imgFooter: "'When debugging, novices insert corrective code; experts remove defective code.' - Richard Pattis"
-title: Intro to VS Code
+title: Intro to VS Code (Part I)
 date: '2019-01-09'
 creator: 'Luis Duenas'
+published: true
 ---
 Hi everyone!

-In this post, i'm going to show you some of the extensions that i use in **vscode** :heart: that i find very usefull.
+In this post, i'm going to show you some of the extensions that i use in **vscode** that i find very usefull! :thumbsup:

-Also i will write some basic commands that can help your productivity go up! :thumbsup: let's start!

 ### About VS Code